metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Required:

-- `container_port` (Number) Number of port to expose on the pod's IP address.
-This must be a valid port number, 0 < x < 65536.
+- `container_port` (Number) Number of port to expose on the pod's IP address.This must be a valid port number, 0 < x < 65536.

 Optional:

 - `host_ip` (String) What host IP to bind the external port to.
-- `host_port` (Number) Number of port to expose on the host.
-If specified, this must be a valid port number, 0 < x < 65536.
-If HostNetwork is specified, this must match ContainerPort.
-Most containers do not need this.
+- `host_port` (Number) Number of port to expose on the host.If specified, this must be a valid port number, 0 < x < 65536.If HostNetwork is specified, this must match ContainerPort.Most containers do not need this.
 - `name` (String) If specified, this must be an IANA_SVC_NAME and unique within the pod.
-Each named port in a pod must have a unique name.
-Name for the port that can be referred to by services.
+Eachnamed port in a pod must have a unique name.
+Name for the port that can bereferred to by services.
 - `protocol` (String) Protocol for port.
-Must be UDP, TCP, or SCTP.
-Defaults to 'TCP'.
+Must be UDP, TCP, or SCTP.Defaults to 'TCP'.

 <a id="nestedatt--spec--runner_pod_template--spec--init_containers--readiness_probe"></a>